Types of Liabilities

 C. Contingent Liabilities

-• Example: Lawsuits, warranty obligations, and guarantees.
+• Examples include lawsuits, warranty claims, and loan guarantees.

 2. Current Liabilities (Short-Term Obligations)